 From fun to festive

 Apart from jovial and fun events there are some festive occasions where the dress code is Dirndl.
 The Jaegerball in January is one of the most beloved balls in Vienna during carnival season.
 It is a charity event where guests wear festive Dirndl and traditional suits.
-A newly established ball is the Salzburg Festspielball, taking place at the end of the Salzburg Festival and destined to become a great tradition.
-Aside from an opening ceremony with debutantes in Dirndl, the event features a gala dinner and a concert.
 At the annual Almdudler Trachtenpärchen Ball, sponsored by the iconic Austrian herbal lemonade Almdudler, the Dirndl and Lederhosen are a must-have – the more extravagant, the better.